avaisan/parkrun-statistics/cdk/README.md

 - Node.js 22.x
 - GitHub account with repository secrets set up
 - AWS account with appropriate permissions (see related OIDC-role.yml)
+- Route53 domain that has been created beforehand.

 ## Setup